ericzji/f5-agility-lab-puppet/docs/class1/module4/module4.rst

 Module 4 – Puppet automation with f5_command
 =============================================

-Sends an arbitrary command to an BIG-IP node.
-TMSH command has no ensure => absent functionality.
-It provides a way to execute native tmsh or bash commands ( using the REST API (/mgmt/tm/util/bash)
+F5_command module allows you to send an arbitrary command to an BIG-IP node.
+It provides a way to execute native tmsh or bash commands, or a workaround for those BIG-IP resources we still yet to develop the provider(s)

 .. toctree::
    :maxdepth: 1